 The throw distance is the amount of space required between the projector and the projection surface to see an image clearly.
 This minimum distance determines how much space you will need in order to use the portable projector with the best image quality possible.

 A short throw distance between two and eight feet is common for portable and compact projectors.
-The shorter the distance, the more flexibility you'll have with placement of the projector.
+The shorter the distance, the more flexibility you'll have with the placement of the projector.
 Most portable projectors can be placed on a table or desk to project a rectangular image of around 24 x 44 inches on a wall a few feet away.

 One way to research and compare products is by looking at throw ratio.
 This number compares the throw distance with the ideal image width.
 If the screen width and throw distance are the same, for example, the throw ratio is 1:1.